ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+may be others who will have larger amounts.
 What To Do.?Professor Wilder, of Cor?
 nell I&#x27;niversity, gives these short rules for ac?
 tion in case of accident :